Skip to content

 Damali Reales

-teens and young adults struggling with Anxiety and especially OCD (Obsessive Compulsive Disorder).
+teens and young adults struggling with Anxiety and including OCD (Obsessive Compulsive Disorder).
 OCD symptoms can show up as constantly worrying without being able to stop, experiencing obsessions and/or rituals that one has to do in order to prevent something bad from happening (compulsions).

 Damali has extensive experience in child welfare case management where she saw firsthand how mental health and functioning are not only attributed to a person’s mind but also are influenced largely by social, political, and economic circumstances.
 Her goal is to develop a relationship/environment where her clients feel safe and comfortable exploring who they are and who they would like to be.
-She is not a therapist that wishes to erase external experiences but rather work within those experiences to help her clients build the life they want.
+She is not a therapist who wishes to erase external experiences but rather works within those experiences to help her clients build the life they want.

 Her favorite quote is “We need to accept that we won't always make the right decisions, that we'll screw up royally sometimes - understanding that failure is not the opposite of success, it's part of success."
 Arianna Huffington

 When Damali is not working, she enjoys talking about everything and nothing with her friends and family.
-She also enjoys reading, baking and performing improv comedy, lifting weights and laughing.
+She also enjoys reading, baking performing improv comedy, lifting weights, and laughing.
 She enjoys practicing Yoga, specifically a Yoga with Adrienne video.
 She does a really good job of establishing a space that feels purposeful and intentional.

 Her specializations include: